Where to Watch Japanese Dubbed Movies and How You Can Learn From Them

 Before you start searching for a specific movie, it’s worth finding out what the movie title is in Japanese.
 In some cases, movie titles are simply katakana versions of the original title.
 But many movies are given an entirely new title, complete with all that difficult kanji.

-Blu-ray.com is a great place to start.
-In their search window you can select “Japan” and then type in the movie title.
+Blu-ray.com is a great place to start looking for Japanese dubbed movies.
+In their search window, you can select “Japan” and then type in the movie title.
 This will bring you to the Japanese version of the disc, but make sure to check that the disc specifies that it has both English and Japanese audio tracks, not just Japanese subtitles.

 Clicking to purchase on Blu-ray.com actually leads you to the corresponding Amazon.co.jp page.
 The site just makes it a lot easier to find the movie you’re looking for because it’s all in English.